Jammy2211/PyAutoLens/paper/paper.md

 Strong lensing provides astronomers with an invaluable tool to study a diverse range of topics.
-Mass modeling of strong lenses has quantified the distribution of stars [@Koopmans2009] [@Sonnenfeld2015] [@Treu2009] [@Nightingale2019] and invisible dark matter [@Vegetti2014] of galaxies.
+Mass modeling of strong lenses has quantified the distribution of stars [@Koopmans2009] [@Sonnenfeld2015] [@Treu2009] [@Nightingale2019] and invisible dark matter [@Vegetti2014] of galaxy_list.
 The source galaxy is highly magnified and reconstruction of its light allows a view of fainter or more distant objects than would otherwise be possible [@Dye2014] [@Enia2018].
 Strong lensing is a competitive test of cosmological models, for example the expansion rate of the Universe can be inferred from the 'time-delay' between different image paths to the same distant quasar [@Suyu2016].
 Strong lensing